LabeliaLabs/distributed-learning-contributivity/README.md

 Example: `epoch_count: 30`

 `minibatch_count`: `int` (default: `20`)
 The distributed learning approach implemented relies on a sequence of (i) training in parallel on each partner's dataset, and then (ii) aggregating the resulting models.
 This constitutes an individual iteration.
-These iterations are repeated for all _mini-batches_ into which the partner's datasets are split at the beginning of each epoch.
-This gives a total of `epoch_count* minibatch_count` iterations.
+These iterations are repeated for all *mini-batches* into which the partner's datasets are split at the beginning of each epoch.
+This gives a total of `epoch_count * minibatch_count` iterations.
 Example: `minibatch_count: 20`

 `fit_batches_count`: `int` (default: `8`)
 The ML training implemented relies on Keras' `.fit()` function, which takes as argument a `batch_size`, used as the number of samples per gradient update.
-Depending on the number of samples in the train dataset, this defines how many gradient updates are done per `.fit()` iteration.
-The `fit_batches_count` parameter enables to specify this number of gradient updates per `.fit()` iteration (both in multi-partner setting where there is 1 `.fit()` iteration per mini-batch, and in single-partner setting where there is 1 `.fit()` iteration per epoch).
+Depending on the number of samples in the train dataset, this defines how many gradient updates are done per iteration over the dataset passed as argument to `.fit()`.
+The `fit_batches_count` parameter enables to specify this number of gradient updates per iteration over the dataset passed as argument to `.fit()` (both for multi-partner setting where there is one `.fit()` iteration per mini-batch with a single epoch, and for single-partner setting where there is one `.fit()` iteration with multiple epochs).
 Example: `fit_batches_count: 5`

 `is_early_stopping`: `True` (default) or `False`